2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 If you’re like the majority of Canadian homeowners, you’ve probably heard of ENERGY STAR® as it relates to efficiency ratings for major appliances but may not be aware that there are also guidelines for windows, doors and skylights.

-The 2020 Guidelines for ENERGY STAR® certified windows, doors and skylights have been released, but what do they mean for you?
 Ecoline Windows team has put together some specifics about the program, how to choose products that qualify as ENERGY STAR®, and what you specifically need to pay attention to when purchasing replacement windows, doors and skylights.

-Why Choose ENERGY STAR®-Certified Products?
+Why Choose ENERGY STAR®-Certified Windows and Doors?

 While the ENERGY STAR program was developed in 1992 as a voluntary means to reduce energy consumption without the government instituting laws to enforce it, many manufacturers have stepped up to enhance their products to meet these high-efficiency standards.
-Windows, doors and skylights with this designation meet quality standards for efficiencies that help reduce greenhouse gas emissions and energy use to save you money on utility bills.

 Energy-efficient windows and doors can help reduce heat loss and drafts in the cold winter months and heat gain in the hot summer months.
 By maintaining a consistent temperature throughout the year, your home will be more comfortable.